Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Roundabouts - Benefits

-The safety study through the UW TOPS lab was cited previously showing that the 24 roundabouts involved in that study showed a 52 percent reduction in fatal and injury crashes and a 9 percent reduction for all crashes.
-Other safety studies have been cited as well to include the Insurance Institute for Highway Safety and the National Cooperative Highway Research Program (NCHRP) 572*, with both studies indicating that roundabouts reduce crashes at intersections where stop signs or signals were previously used for traffic control.
+The 2013 safety study through the UW TOPS lab was cited previously showing that the 30 roundabouts involved in that study showed a 38 percent reduction in fatal and injury crashes and a 12 percent increase for all crashes.
+Other safety studies have been cited as well to include the Insurance Institute for Highway Safety and the National Cooperative Highway Research Program (NCHRP) 572*, with both studies indicating that roundabouts reduce the severity of crashes at intersections where stop signs or signals were previously used for traffic control.